CollaboRateMgmt/CollaboRate/README.md

 Also, each person has to contribute very little to the project.
 This is of course very easy to do.
 So the chance of project success increases.

 More people can take part in important projects than ever before.
-Do not worry if an important project gets over soon and you need to share the reward for the work done among many.
+Do not worry if an important project gets over soon.
+It is ok to have a project done by many, and so have tiny rewards per worker per project.
 Because, there is enough work in the world.

-Neither does this process mandate royalty to the crowd members for the work they do.
+This process specifies that crowd members should be rewarded accurately for the intellectual work they do.
+We mean reward only for intellectual effort and not based on royalty.
+You may choose to have additional royalty-based rewards for the crowd members.

 Estimations from the individual contributors are an overhead and a speculative activity.
 They lead to friction and exploitation.
 Due to fast completion time, the need for estimating the exact project end date reduces.
 As per the new process, we end the need for estimates from crowd members.